 Talking To Millennial Caregivers

-On this episode of the podcast I talk to two Millennials.
+In this episode of the podcast, I talk to two Millennials.
 The first is Rachel Hiles, who cares for her grandmother.
 The second, acting as co-host is my daughter Laura.
-The conversation is very interesting when you compare it to all the past guests who are older than myself.
+The conversation is very interesting when you compare it to all the past guests who are older than me.
 Many of them have also completed their caregiving journey.
 Most of my past guests have been female baby-boomers and I am a Gen X’er.

 Blue Hydrangeas is an Alzheimer’s love story.
 It’s probably not what you think you’d like to read, but trust me, it is.
 It’s a beautifully written book with a very timely message is exactly what all of us, young and older need to read.
 This is a story of many living with dementia.
 It was important that their stories be told in a way that readers could relate to.